 Piece of relevant, recent, scientific writing that showcases your abilities.
 If you are including a journal article as your piece of writing, and you are not the first author, please detail in your cover letter what your contributions to this paper were.

 Adrift Lab is primarily based at the Institute for Marine & Antarctic Studies (IMAS) in Launceston (northern Tasmania).
-However, some students are based in Hobart, Melbourne, and overseas.
+Students are (very occasionally) based interstate or overseas.

 Factors influencing the distribution of Hooded Plovers